Drift mining: Historical UK drift mining

+Yorkshire, Cumbria, and Wales.
+As of 2025 the largest operating mine is Aberpergwm, a drift mine in South Wales.

 Historical US drift mining (coal)

+Colorado

+The Boulder-Weld Coal Field beneath Marshall Mesa in Boulder, Colorado was drift mined from 1863 to 1939.
+Measurements in 2003, 2005, and 2022 showed that the mine has an active coal-seam fire.
+It was investigated as a possible cause of the 2021 Marshall Fire.

 Illinois

 Argyle Lake State Park's website says the Argyle Hollow (occupied by a lake since 1948) has been rich in coal, clay and limestone resources.
 Historically, individuals commonly opened and dug their own "drift mines" to supplement their income.
 In Appalachia, small coal mining operations such as these were known as "country bank" or "farmer" coal mines, and usually produced only small quantities for local use.

 Indiana

 The Lusk Mine, now in Turkey Run State Park, was in operation from the late 1800s through the late 1920s.
 Too small for commercial operation, the mine probably provided coal for the Lusk family and later for the park.

 Kentucky

 In 1820 the first commercial mine in Kentucky, known as the "McLean drift bank" opened near the Green River and Paradise in Muhlenberg County.
 In Drift, Kentucky, Beaver Coal & Mining Company was the most well known operator of mines, but there were other smaller mines (Floyd-Elkhorn Consolidated Collieries, Turner-Elkhorn Coal Company, etc.) as well.